mout/mout/doc/object.md

 Recursively flattens an object.
 A new object containing all the values is returned.
 If `level` is specified, it will only flatten up to that level.
+Note that objects within arrays will not be flattened.

 ### Example